lrdj/donkey/_posts/2026/2026-02-19-anger-travels.md

 I try to imagine the LBC broadcast or the Vox pop from the protest.
 I just can't imagine a group of anglo-saxons saying things like "we're angry at the erosion of our buying power".
 I mean we don't even have the language to go there...

-In France, the ['Gilets Jaunes'](https://en.wikipedia.org/wiki/Yellow_vests_protests) movement began with the price of fuel — with the arithmetic of getting to the end of the month for people who work.
-And the chain of blame ran — almost mechanically — upward: to the state, to the executive, to the centre of power.
+In France, the ['Gilets Jaunes'](https://en.wikipedia.org/wiki/Yellow_vests_protests) movement began with the price of fuel — with the basic sums of making it to the end of the month.
+And the blame ran straight upward: to the state, to the executive, to the centre of power.
 They went after the sovereign.

-What seems sort of wonderful about that moment is you have a large group of working-class people protesting angrily and no one is blaming immigrants or foreigners, they are blaming their elected government.
+The wonderful thing about that moment is that a large group of working-class people are protesting angrily and nobody's blaming immigrants or foreigners — they're blaming their elected government.

 In Britain, the same anxiety — flat wages, work that feels more precarious every year, public services buckling — gets offered a different outlet entirely.
 The other.
 The migrant.
 The small boat crossing the Channel.